 Dr Wen-Wu Li

-Guy Hilton Research Centre, Keele University, Thornburrow drive, Stoke on Trent, ST4 7QB
+Guy Hilton Research Centre, Keele University, Thornburrow drive, Stoke on Trent, ST4 7QB.

 Overview: Due to the development of multi-drug resistance in cancers and microbial pathogens, there is an urgent need to discover and develop new medicines with novel mechanisms of action to combat these diseases.
 Currently, we are exploring anticancer, antibacterial and antimalarial compounds from natural sources, which include traditional Chinese and African medicinal plants, endemic plants and marine organisms from Mauritius.
 We use various techniques in chemistry (extraction, purification, isolation, structure elucidation using mass spectrometry and nuclear magnetic resonance spectroscopy, chemical and enzymatic synthesis), pharmacology (mammalian/bacterial cell cultures, cytotoxicity assay, drug metabolism, immunoblotting, flow cytometry, fluorescence/scanning electron microscopy, and epigenetic analysis), and biochemistry (proteomics and target identification).
 Our aim is to discover and develop novel bioactive natural products and their semi-synthetic analogues as clinical trial candidates, and eventually as safe and effective medicines.

-Where are you looking: Natural products.
+Where are you looking for antibiotics: Natural products.

 Expertise required: Antibiofilm and antibacterial screening, mechanistic study.